 Run the rpython script.
 Here are the common combinations of options (works also with python instead of pypy; requires CPython 2.7 or PyPy 2, even to build PyPy 3):

 pypy ../../rpython/bin/rpython -Ojit targetpypystandalone # get the JIT version pypy ../../rpython/bin/rpython -O2 targetpypystandalone # get the no-jit version pypy ../../rpython/bin/rpython -O2 --sandbox targetpypystandalone # get the sandbox version

 It is recommended to use PyPy to do translations, instead of using CPython, because it is twice as fast.
 You should just start by downloading an official release of PyPy (with the JIT).
-If you really have to use CPython then note that we are talking about CPython 2.5-2.7 here, not CPython 3.x.
+If you really have to use CPython then note that we are talking about CPython 2.7 here, not CPython 3.x.
 (Older versions like 2.6 are out.)

-Because of asmgcroot, compiling the generated C files containing the JIT is delicate.
-It requires using either MSVC or gcc with no particularly fancy options.
+On Linux, translating with asmgcroot, is delicate.
+It requires using gcc with no particularly fancy options.
 It does not work e.g. with clang, or if you pass uncommon options with the CFLAGS environment variable.
-If you insist on passing these options or using clang, then you can compile PyPy with the shadow stack option instead (for a small performance price in non-JITted code).
+If you insist on passing these options or using clang, then you can compile PyPy with the default shadow stack option instead (for a small performance price in non-JITted code).

 Once PyPy is translated from source the binary package similar to those provided in the section Default (with a JIT Compiler) above could be easily created with package.py script as following: